ibm-mas/ansible-devops/ibm/mas_devops/roles/cos_setup/README.md

 - Environment Variable: `COS_TYPE`
 - Default Value: None

+### cos_instance_name
+Provide an optional name for the Object Storage instance.
+This is only used when cos_type is set to `ibm` for IBM Cloud Object Storage.

+- Environment Variable: `COS_INSTANCE_NAME`
+- Default Value: `Object Storage for MAS`, if `mas_instance_id` is set the MAS instance ID will be appended to this name.

 ### ibmcloud_apikey
 Required if cos_type is set to `ibm`.
 Provide your IBM Cloud API Key.